MuhamedAyoub/numerical-analysis-project/server/src/chapter1-5/README.md

 ## How to use
 write the input to the program in a json file following the format in `query.json`, and input it to `Rscript console.r [file name]`

+## Note
+included is a video of a program using the two methods to animate some objects and to determine collistions between them to run install graphics.py and run animation/animate.py